HelgeSverre/gs-plugin-installer/README.md

 - Uninstalling one or multiple plugins
 - Order/Sort plugins by name, author and whether or not its installed or not.
 - Search for plugins by name, author and it's installation status
+- Supports localization, currently has English and Norwegian by default!

 ### Planned Features and TODOs